Skip to main content

 WriteGenerates structured output like reports, summaries, or draft documents.

-This is a representative sample.
-Circuit provides additional special-purpose tools that vary by domain.
 The domain template sets reasonable defaults, and you can add or remove tools based on what the agent needs to do.
+For the full catalog of tools Circuit supports, including data analytics, business-system integrations, and construction-specific tools, see the agent tools reference.

 Agent instructions